Mon-Fri: 7:30AM - 5:30PM

 Driving Safely with a Baby On Board

 Whether you’re a Sunday driver or a speed demon on your daily commute, now is not the time for personal driving preferences.
 Exercise caution when you drive – watch your mirrors, never change lanes without looking, and don’t hit the gas the moment you get a green light.
-Brush up on your defensive driving skills, even go to a class if you need to.
+Brush up on your defensive driving skills, and even go to a class if you need to.
 On top of being a good reminder, Insuramatch explains taking a class has the bonus of potentially lowering your insurance rates.

 Related Posts